 Our community support programs aim to inspire a thriving beekeeping community the world over.
-We’re delighted to have a range of different programs available to help educate and provide access to the fascinating world of beekeeping with Flow Hives.
+We’re delighted to have a range of different programs available to help educate and provide access to the fascinating world of beekeeping:

 It’s amazing how even one small change can have a ripple effect.
 We love hearing feedback from our Flow Community about how the simple act of keeping bees has inspired them and their neighbours and sometimes even their community, to reduce pesticide use, plant more pollinator friendly gardens and even to educate others about the importance of these incredible little creatures.